yayra/A-B-Testing/README.md

     𝐵 = count of orders in the control group after treatment.
 </div>

-<p><b>Note</b>: This analysis focuses on the application of the DiD methodology to the available data, not focusing on population size, sampling methods, or data collection procedures for the A/B test itself.</p>
+<p><b>Note</b>: This analysis focuses on the application of the DiD methodology in A/B testing within the scenario of a limited budget, which the Marketing Department was able to secure for executing the test, not exceeding 1,000 USD (12 million UZS).</p>

 ## About the Dataset